 12. How much debt can your partner take on?

 Certain business expenses will be covered by debt, not cash.
 That debt could come from various sources: business loans, personal credit cards, business credit cards, or even an outside investor.
 Therefore, you and your partner must discuss which expenses will be covered by debt and how you’ll pay it back.

 To answer both parts, each partner must know their limits for debt.
 Remember, taking on too much personal debt can make it challenging to be approved for loans and credit cards.

 13. How will you spend your money?

 The main goal here is to develop a procedure for deciding whether to move forward or pass up an investment.
-You should also choose whether both partners must approve all expenses, or if some types of costs can go without the approval of both partners.
+You should also choose whether both partners must approve all expenses or if some types of costs can go without both partners’ approval.